Horia Ivanovici

 Horia Claudiu Ivanovici (born 8 August 1974) is a Romanian journalist and TV show producer.
 He began his career in 1992 as editor of Evenimentul Zilei.
-Between 1995 to 1996, he was the head of the Sports department at the Naţional daily journal, and was then appointed deputy editor-in-chief at Sportul Romanesc, during 1996 to 1998.
+Between 1995 and 1996, he was the head of the Sports department at the Naţional daily journal, and was then appointed deputy editor-in-chief at Sportul Romanesc, during 1996 to 1998.
 He was transferred to Antena 1, between 1998 and 2000, where he held the position of editor-in-chief of the Sports News Department.
 From 2000 to 2003, he was the editor-in-chief of Gazetei Sporturilor, a position later held, between 2003 and 2004, with the magazine Life Sport.
 Beginning in 2006, he became the owner of the Fanatik Romania magazine, after having occupied the position of general manager with the same magazine, a brand further developed through the Fanatik Show TV show, the Fantasticii Fanatik Galas and the www.fanatik.ro website.